arun120/Android-DTMFGenerator/README.md

-# AxisHackathon-DTMFGenerator
+# Android-DTMFGenerator

-Account holder uses this application to fill up trancation details and send the Generated DTMF Tones to the server app.
+Android App to generate DTMF Tones and send it via Voice Calls

 # Application Demo